 Stressing over the SAT Subject Tests?
-Here are six things to know for August:
+Here are six things to know:

 - You may not need SAT Subject Tests.